HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

 ## Braiterman et al 2020: Threat Modeling Manifesto

 ### Summary
-- **Definition of Threat Modeling:**
-  - Analyzing system representations to identify security and privacy concerns.
+- **Definition:** Analyzing system representations to identify security/privacy concerns.
-  - Involves the same four basic questions of threath modeling.

-- **Purpose of Threat Modeling:**
-  - Recognize potential system failures.
-  - Identify and mitigate design and implementation issues.
+- **Purpose:** Identify and mitigate design/implementation issues.
-  - Inform decision-making throughout the system's lifecycle.

-- **Who Should Threat Model:**
-  - Everyone concerned with privacy, safety, and security.
+- **Who Should Threat Model:** Everyone concerned with privacy, safety, security.
 - **Values:**
-  - Finding and fixing design issues over checkbox compliance.
+  - Find/fix design issues over checkbox compliance.
-  - People and collaboration over processes, methodologies, and tools.
+  - People/collaboration over processes, methodologies, tools.
   - Continuous refinement over single delivery.
 - **Principles:**
-  - Use threat modeling to improve system security and privacy through regular analysis.
+  - Use threat modeling to improve security/privacy through regular analysis.
-  - Align threat modeling with organizational development practices.
+  - Align with development practices.
   - Ensure outcomes are valuable to stakeholders.
-  - Emphasize dialogue for establishing common understanding.
+  - Emphasize dialogue for common understanding.

-- **Recommended Patterns:**
-  - Systematic approach, informed creativity, varied viewpoints, useful toolkit, theory into practice.
+- **Patterns:** Systematic approach, informed creativity, varied viewpoints, useful toolkit, theory into practice.

-- **Anti-patterns to Avoid:**
-  - Hero threat modeler, tendency to overfocus, perfect representation.
+- **Anti-patterns:** Hero modeler, overfocus, perfect representation.

 ### Questions/Ideas:
-- How can the principles outlined in the manifesto be adapted for small-scale projects with limited resources?
+- How can the manifesto principles be adapted for small projects with limited resources?
-- What strategies can be employed to ensure continuous threath modeling?
+- What strategies ensure continuous threat modeling?
-- What are the key benefits of involving everyone in the threat modeling process?
+- What are the benefits of involving everyone in threat modeling?

 ---

 ## OWASP Cheat Sheets Series Team 2021: Threat Modeling Cheat Sheet

 ### Summary
-- **Core Concepts of Threat Modeling:**
+- **Core Concepts:**
-  - **Identify Assets:** What are you trying to protect?
+  - **Identify Assets:** What are you protecting?
   - **Identify Threats:** What can go wrong?
   - **Apply Mitigations:** What can you do about it?
-  - **Validate:** Ensure mitigations effectively address threats.
+  - **Validate:** Ensure mitigations work.
--> This is very similar to the four basic questions of threath modeling.

 - **Threat Modeling Approaches:**
   - **STRIDE:**
-  - **Attack Trees:** Break down a threat into a tree structure to explore different attack paths.
+  - **Attack Trees:** Break down threats into a tree structure.
-  - **PASTA:** Align threat modeling with the development lifecycle.
+  - **PASTA:** Align with the development lifecycle.

 - **Threat Modeling in Practice:**
-  - **Early and Frequent Analysis:** Integrate threat modeling from the start and continuously throughout the project.
+  - **Early/Frequent Analysis:** Integrate threat modeling from the start.
-  - **Team Collaboration:**
+  - **Team Collaboration:** Work together on the model.

 - **Common Pitfalls:**
-  - Ignoring the dynamic nature of threats.
+  - Ignoring evolving threats.
-  - Failing to update the threat model as the system evolves.
+  - Failing to update the model as the system evolves.

 ### Questions/Ideas:
 - How can small teams efficiently implement STRIDE without extensive overhead?